Epigenetic Clocks

 Summary

 Epigenetic clocks are influential tools for ageing research, offering a molecular estimate of biological age.
-They are powerful for population studies but require cautious interpretation in individuals.
+They are powerful for population studies, but the term covers different types of models with different targets and limitations.
+That is why clock results require cautious interpretation, especially in individuals and in short-term intervention settings.
 [8] [9]

 References